 If the process described in steps 1–5 above is conducted by a committee, the board shall determine its role in affirming, ratifying, or otherwise approving the total compensation package.
 Board members who have a conflict of interest in determining total compensation (such as employees of the organization) should be recused from any deliberations regarding the compensation of the top leader.

 The board or a committee authorized by the board of every organization shall properly address related-party transactions pursuant to a sound conflicts-of-interest policy.
 An organization may not enter into a business transaction with a person or entity that meets the definition of a “disqualified person” under federal tax law applicable to public charities unless the organization takes affirmative steps in advance to ensure that the following is true with respect to the transaction:

 All parties with a conflict of interest (direct or indirect) are excluded from the discussion and vote related to approval of the transaction;

 The organization obtains reliable comparability information regarding the terms of the transaction from appropriate independent sources such as competitive bids, independent appraisals, or independent expert opinions;

-The organization’s board has affirmatively determined that entering into the transaction is in the best interests of the organization; and
+The board or committee has affirmatively determined that entering into the transaction is in the best interests of the organization; and

-The organization contemporaneously documents the elements described above, as well as the board’s approval of the transaction.
+The organization contemporaneously documents the elements described above, as well as the board’s or committee's approval of the transaction.

 Organizations are encouraged to consult with tax counsel in establishing compensation for their top leaders, including any person who meets the definition of a disqualified person, and in entering into related-party transactions to ensure compliance with federal tax law and other applicable law.
 Tax counsel may assist an organization and its leaders in taking steps to avail themselves of protections that may be available under the law in connection with compensation-setting and related-party transactions.